Troubleshooting¶

 403 sometimes surfaces as 404 — check

-auth statusto rule out a permission issue first. exit 4withrate_limit- Jira returned 429.
-The envelope carries
+auth statusto rule out a permission issue first. exit 4withrate_limit- Jira rate-limited the request (HTTP 429), surfaced after auto-retry

 config file permissions).
 Check